MCU Deployment

 If installation is successful, the status will be active.

-When TrueConf MCU is installed, missing packages (dependencies) are downloaded.
-So, if the host does not have Internet access, additional system settings must be configured before starting the installation.
+When installing TrueConf MCU, missing packages (dependencies) are downloaded.
+Therefore, if the host does not have Internet access, additional system configurations need to be made before starting the installation.

-In addition to the TrueConf MCU distribution, you will need to obtain a full set of installation disks for the target OS.
+In addition to the TrueConf MCU distribution package, you will need to obtain the full set of installation disks for the target operating system.

 Below, we will provide an example of deployment on Debian 11.